r00tdaemon/IceCTF-2016/Exposed!.md

-Description say he used git.
+Description said he used git.
 Couldn't find anything on the website.
 Let's try to see robots.txt.<br>
 ```
 User-Agent: *
 Disallow: /.git